Shopify/quilt/Decision records/01 - Use our own testing library for testing React codebases.md

 While this premise of writing tests that mirror user actions is compelling, basing all tests off the raw DOM being produced has a number of problems.

 - Relying exclusively on DOM output can actually lead to testing **more** implementation details rather than less.
 Users generally do not interact with things based on constructs like test-ids ([see our previous decision log about test-ids](https://github.com/Shopify/web-foundation/blob/master/handbook/Decision%20records/04%20-%20We%20do%20not%20use%20test%20IDs.md)), or even by actual HTML attributes.
 The DOM itself is not a public API from a user's perspective.
-- Tests which rely on fine-grain knowledge of the DOM structure have a tendency to false-positive _and_ false-negative.
+- Tests that rely on fine-grain knowledge of the DOM structure have a tendency to false-positive _and_ false-negative.
 It is extremely difficult to judge how a change in DOM structure which fails a test actually reflects a user's experience of the feature.
 - Tests which ignore component boundaries can easily rely on the implementation details of components potentially maintained by totally different teams.
-A test of a feature should not necessarily care about the implementation details of a button from a shared component library, just that the component / feature under test does what is expected.
+A test of a feature should not necessarily care about the implementation details of a button from a shared component library, just that the component/feature under test does what is expected.
 - For an ecosystem like React, the DOM is not the only intended output.

 ## Solution